 Experimental studies in stream ecology.
 Experiments cover concepts of the biological, physical, and chemical features of stream ecosystems.
 An independent research project is required.
+Prerequisites: GrS and permission of instructor.

-BIOL 689 Bioassessment and Biocriteria
+BIOL 689 Bioassessment and Biocriteria 4 s.h.

 Quality of surface waters can be assessed through physical, chemical, and biological variables.
 Evaluation of the biological condition of a waterbody using biosurvey data and other direct measurements of resident biota in surface waters.
 Assessing the biological integrity of freshwaters via EPA-approved field and laboratory methods will be emphasized.
 Topics may include developing bioassessment programs, current methods, and data analyses.
 A thorough understanding of statistics is assumed.